aghabidareh/AghabidarehProject/README.md

 # AghabidarehProject
-In this project, I will develop 5 machine learning project using Django as a developer.
+In this project, I will develop some machine learning projects using Django as a developer.